osism/osism.github.io/docs/guides/operations-guide/rookify.md

   machine_pickle_file: data.pickle
 ```

-Now you will be able to to view the state of progress by running `rookify --show-state`.
+Now you will be able to view the state of progress by running `rookify --show-state`.

 :::warning
     Rookify will take data.pickle as a source of truth for its operations.
 If you want to start a clean migration, be sure to delete the file.